tytydraco/yessleep/out/We_called_the_wrong_911.md

 When the house was empty, I cried so hard I passed out.
 In the morning when I woke, I searched the entire house for Jerry - for proof that it was all a nightmare.
 There was no evidence; of Jerry or the paramedics.

-Haven't seen him since.
+Haven't seen them since.

 I called the police, the real ones.
 The story that stuck was I woke up, and he was gone.
 I got a ticket for the weed.
 That's really it.
 There was nothing to prove my involvement.
 Nothing that could prove anything really.

 Didn't just lose Jerry that day.
-No one talks to me, can't even ask for homework answers anymore.
+No one talks to me.
+Can't even ask for homework answers anymore.
 All the adults try to hide their conversations about me.
 Not that I care much.

 To be honest, I'm still looking for my bestfriend.

-A week ago it was late and I was driving home from work.
+A week ago it was late driving home from work.
 An ambulance pulled up beside me at a stop.
 It's lights weren't on but I kept my foot on the brake when the traffic light turned green.

-As it drove off, I tried to get a look inside from the back window but it was too dark to see.
+I tried to get a look inside from the back window but it was too dark to see.

 Just make sure, that it's really an emergency when you dial that number.
 And if you do, make sure that it's really them.